jiasong18/Ant-Media-Server-Wiki/Create-New-Application.md

 ### Step 1

 Go to the folder where Ant-Media-Server is installed.
-Default directory is / `usr` / `local` / `antmedia`
+Default directory is `/usr/local/antmedia`

     cd /usr/local/antmedia

-Step 2
+### Step 2

 create_app.sh usage in below.

-    sudo ./create_app.sh applicationName AMS-Folder-Path
+    sudo ./create_app.sh applicationName AMS-Installation-Directory

 For example: